Nashotah House

 Nashotah House is an Anglican seminary in Nashotah, Wisconsin.
 The seminary opened in 1842 and received its official charter in 1847.
-The institution is independent and generally regarded as one of the more theologically conservative seminaries in the Episcopal Church (United States).
+The institution is independent and generally regarded as one of the more theologically conservative seminaries in the Episcopal Church.
 It is also officially recognized by the Anglican Church in North America.

+Nashotah House is the oldest institution of higher learning in Wisconsin.
 Its campus was listed on the National Register of Historic Places in 2017.

 History

-Nashotah House was founded by three young deacons of the Episcopal Church: James Lloyd Breck, William Adams, and John Henry Hobart, Jr., who were all recent graduates of the General Theological Seminary in New York City, at the bidding of Bishop Jackson Kemper.
+Nashotah House was founded in 1842 by three young deacons of The Episcopal Church (TEC): James Lloyd Breck, William Adams, and John Henry Hobart, Jr., who were all recent graduates of the General Theological Seminary in New York City.
+Bishop Jackson Kemper had asked them to undertake this task.
 Gustaf Unonius was the first graduate.

+Theological tradition

 Nashotah House was, from the beginning, a center for High Church thought and discipline.
-Breck, the first dean, was highly committed to the principles of the Oxford Movement.
+Breck served as the first dean, and was highly committed to the principles of the Oxford Movement, which in part revived liturgical practices.
 Later, noted professors such as James DeKoven would bring Anglo-Catholic worship and practice to the seminary.
-This began with the daily celebration of the Eucharist as well as the use of vestments, candles, and incense.
+It included daily celebration of the Eucharist and the liturgical use of vestments, candles, and incense.

-Nashotah House considers itself to be within the orthodox Anglo-Catholic tradition.
-Overall, the faculty support traditional theology and conceptions of Christian doctrine in opposition to liberal theologies.
-Graduates themselves come from a variety of jurisdictions both inside and outside of the Episcopal Church.
-Nashotah House sees its mission to form priests and church leaders from all over the Anglican Communion.
+Nashotah identifies as being within the orthodox Anglo-Catholic tradition.
+Overall, the faculty support traditional theology and conceptions of Christian doctrine, in opposition to liberal theologies.
+Historically, the school had a reputation for admitting only high-church seminarians, although the school has sought to broaden its appeal to other forms of churchmanship.
+Nonetheless, as of 2023, Nashotah House was the only seminary affiliated with the Episcopal Church that does not admit students who have entered into same-sex marriages.